Owlman (character): JLA: Earth 2

 The Thomas Wayne Jr. version of Owlman as depicted in JLA: Earth 2, art by Frank Quitely.

 The Owlman character was revived (along with his teammates) in the late 1990s for modern DC continuity in the graphic novel JLA: Earth 2.
 This Owlman was developed to be reflective of the modern readers with a far darker attitude and background than either of the two Earth-Three depictions.
 On antimatter Earth, Owlman was now Thomas Wayne Jr., the older brother of that reality's Bruce Wayne.
 In most mainstream DC universes, Batman's genesis occurred when young Bruce Wayne was witness to the murder of his parents, and was inspired to devote his life to fighting crime.

-In the antimatter universe, however, young Bruce was killed along with his mother, while his brother and father survived, with Thomas Jr. growing up to be Owlman.
+In the antimatter universe, Bruce was killed along with his mother, while his brother and father survived, with Thomas Jr. growing up to be Owlman.
 Equipping himself with a utility belt containing technology and weapons similar to those used by Batman along with possessing a drug-enhanced high intellect (devoted to crime rather than serving the law), Owlman became a master criminal and an ally to Boss Gordon (the antimatter Earth's version of James Gordon) and underboss Lucius Fox.
 Later, he learned that his father Thomas Wayne Sr. was still alive and had become the chief of police in their world's version of Gotham City, gathering a cadre of police officers who did not give in to the rampant corruption which infested their version of Earth.
 Thomas Jr. blames his father for the deaths of his mother and brother and it is implied that the main purpose to his criminal career is to punish his father, who is well aware of who he is and is equally determined to destroy his own son.
 During his visit to the "main" DC Universe upon discovering the Waynes' graves, he states that nothing matters because "he's dead", and that there is no one left to hurt, referring to Thomas Wayne Sr. and collapses to his knees in despair in front of his father’s grave.